WWII vintage plane crashes into Swiss mountainside, 20 dead - AFP

 "The plane turned 180 degrees to the south and fell to the ground like a stone," the witness said, adding that the debris was scattered over "a very small area" -- indicating that an explosion was unlikely to have been the cause of the crash.

-Grisons canton chief of police Andreas Tobler said there was "no longer any hope of finding anyone alive" among the 17 passengers and three crew members.
+Andreas Tobler, Grisons canton chief of police said there was "no longer any hope of finding anyone alive."

 An investigation has been launched into the cause of the accident.